-- The measurement system shall be installed & maintained according to the applicable standards regarding electrical installations in a hazardous areas. - Before installation, read carefully the operating manual of the RHEONIK Coriolis Flowmeter. - The mounting, electrical installation, commissioning and maintenance are to be carried out by qualified personal only who are trained in explosion protection. - All national regulations concerning the installation, maintenance and repair of instruments in explosion hazardous areas must be observed. - The sensor cable connection between sensor RHM and the transmitter RHE or the barrier EZB is intrinsically safe.
+- The measurement system shall be installed & maintained according to the applicable standards regarding electrical installations in a hazardous area. - Before installation, carefully read the operating manual of the RHEONIK Coriolis Flowmeter. - The mounting, electrical installation, commissioning, and maintenance are to be carried out by qualified personal only who are trained in explosion protection. - All national regulations concerning the installation, maintenance, and repair of instruments in explosion hazardous areas must be observed. - As counterparts to the rear side connector of the RHE26 / RHE27 only parts delivered or specified by Rheonik must be used. - The sensor cable connection between sensor RHM and the transmitter RHE or the barrier EZB is intrinsically safe.
 Only the cable delivered by Rheonik may be used.
 The use of any other cable shall be clarified with Rheonik beforehand. - For safety reasons the total cable length between a RHM sensor and transmitter RHE or a barrier EZB must not exceed 100 meters. - The connection cable ARHE-C4 is specified for -50°C to +105°C. Temperatures above must be avoided.
-Temporary temperatures below -50°C are allowed, if the cable is fed in a protecting tube. - Always close unused cable glands and openings with dummy plugs. - When installed in zone 2 or div.
-2 the RHE28 must not be opened with any power connection alive. - THE USB interface must not be used in hazardous areas. - In accordance with details indicated on the ex-plate, the equipment may be used under conditions where ignitable atmospheres composed of a mixture of air and other gases, steam or dust are present.
+Temporary temperatures below -50°C are allowed if the cable is fed in a protecting tube. - In accordance with details indicated on the ex-plate, the equipment may be used under conditions where ignitable atmospheres composed of a mixture of air and other gases, steam or dust are present.
 The equipment is not suitable for mines. - The intrinsically safe sensors RHM are available for zone 0, 1 or 2 and for div.
 1 and div.
-2. Refer to the letter plate of the RHM for the individual classification. - Regarding the installation of the sensor RHM refer to the corresponding manual. - Special conditions for CSA certified units:

-Warning: Substitution of components may impair intrinsic safety Avertissement: La substitution de composants peut compromettre la sécurité intrinsèque.
+2. Refer to the letter plate of the RHM for the individual classification. - Regarding the installation of the sensor RHM refer to the corresponding manual. - Special conditions for CSA certified units: Warning: Substitution of components may impair intrinsic safety Avertissement: La substitution de composants peut compromettre la sécurité intrinsèque.